 For new developments, consider fiber optic cables.
 Fiber optics may seem expensive compared to other options, but they carry higher loads of data with less energy consumption.
-And with 29 billion internet-connected devices expected to be online by 2022, you’ll be thankful you made the investment.
+And with more internet-connected devices going online every day, you’ll be thankful you made the investment.

 Without the wiring to support the necessary data transfer, your proptech investment probably won’t perform as intended.
 What’s more, improving internet connectivity can help building owners increase rent and revenue.

 3. Forgetting to keep an eye on the future

 With 5G and WiFi 6 right around the corner, you may not need to upgrade your building’s wiring.
 Instead, installing repeaters within your property may be enough to boost the signal and achieve the results you’re seeking.

 Remember that the reason for adding any amenity is to improve tenant satisfaction, operational efficiency, or both to positively impact NOI.
 However, if the upfront or ongoing investment is too large, it may not make fiscal sense to invest in an otherwise desirable amenity.

 Proptech is a relatively new field, and many traditional installers and integrators in the industry are still catching up.
 And there’s nothing worse than committing to a proptech investment only for it to go south because of an inexperienced installer.

 The wrong installer can: